A Sharee Silerio Production

 Through this documentary, I want to deconstruct the stigmas surrounding mental health; help those around us realize that mental illness does not “look” any particular way; create a safe, loving space for black women to share their truth; and help black women experiencing the same challenges see that they are not alone and that healing is possible.
 I also want black women to know that they matter, their pain matters and they are loved.

-“Black Girl, Bleu” will feature interviews with black women who have or are currently experiencing a mental health crisis; conversations with therapists regarding the particular mental health challenges black women face; and resources to cultivate healing and self-love.
-During all interviews, a licensed therapist will be on-site.
+“Black Girl, Bleu” features interviews with Black women who have or are currently experiencing a mental health crisis; conversations with therapists regarding the particular mental health challenges black women face; and resources to cultivate healing and self-love.

-I appreciate your time and attention, and hope that you will assist me in helping others by creating content that affirms, heals and empowers.
+I appreciate your time and attention, and hope that you will follow me online as I help others by telling stories that affirm, heal and empower.
 Blessings!

 Writer | Director | Producer